python-rt/python-rt/README.rst

 This module is distributed under the terms of GNU General Public Licence v3 and was developed by CZ.NIC Labs - research and development department of CZ.NIC association - top level domain registy for .CZ.
-Copy of the GNU General Public License is distibuted along with this program.
+Copy of the GNU General Public License is distributed along with this module.

 USAGE
 =====